 So far, the new HydroConquest still sounds similar to Longines’ existing HydroConquest line, including our previously reviewed fully ceramic Hydroqonquest ZrO2.
 The real attraction of the new release is the dial, which has a new look.
 The background is a bold forest green, with no complications to clutter up the dial.
 There are large white lume numerals at the 6, 9, and 12 o’clock positions, and a small date window at 3 o’clock.
 Bold white lume dots mark the 5-minute positions, with small, elegant hashes at the single minute positions.

 The second hand is long and slender, with a small white luminescent lollypop near the tip.
 The minute hand is of a medium length, but wider, and marked with a white lume stripe down the center.

 The squat hour hand has a diamond-shaped lume spot near the tip.
 All three are silver in color, providing a sharp, classy but sporty contrast to the dial.

 Medium Bold Case

 The case on the new HydroConquest measures 41mm in diameter, which would normally lend it a medium wrist presence.
 However, it’s enhanced by a heavy, ribbed bezel that has a green ceramic inset to match the dial.
-Although the HydroConquest is not a dive watch, the bezel is a dive-style, with single minute hashes from the 12 o’clock position to the 3 o’clock position.
+The HydroConquest is a dive watch, equipped with a dive-style bezel, with single minute hashes from the 12 o’clock position to the 3 o’clock position.
 10-minute marks are indicated by numerals, with 5-minute marks indicated by long white hashes.

 The screw-down crown is protected by wide crown guard extensions that sweep outwards from the case, reducing the odds of snagging.
 The case back is also screwed down, which makes it easy to perform maintenance when needed.